gnujedi/comm-setup/README.md

 You can setup Syncthing on your Android to easily sync the photos you take to any other system you have Syncthing installed on.

+## Next Steps

+Although you have secure ways to communicate, you also need to secure your endpoints.

+> "Encryption works.
+Properly implemented strong crypto systems are one of the few things that you can rely on.
+Unfortunately, endpoint security is so terrifically weak that NSA can frequently find ways around it." --Edward Snowden

+Even if you're not worried about the NSA, endpoint security is the weakest link.
+You need to encrypt your device, switch to a privacy respecting email, use a password manager, turn on 2-factor-authentication, use the tor browser, and ensure Firefox is set up to preserve your privacy.

+### Device encryption

+### Change your email provider

+### Password manager

+### Turn on 2FA

+### Tor Browser

+### Useful Browser Exentions for Firefox

+### Don't trust other peoples devices

+you can keep a copy of Tails on a USB connected to your keys if you want

+## Caveats

+This setup is conditional upon being moderately secure.
+If your life is at risk *please* use something like Tails.
+Note that smartphones are tracking devices.
+If you need higher security and don't want a vist to somewhere to be on a permanent record, **leave your phone on and at home**.
+NSA et al. look for interesting patterns, so its best to leave your phone on and somewhere where you would normally reside.

+Furthermore, the security patching for Android is a mess.
+If you want a mobile OS that has better security support, use CopperheadOS.
+CopperheadOS currently has no support for Google Play Store, so you won't be able to use Signal.
+You could use Silence.im, or Conversations.im instead.
+It also only supports the Nexus series.

+> A hardened open-source operating system based on Android with PaX, OpenBSD malloc and many other privacy/security features.

+> "Copperhead is probably the most exciting thing happening in the world of Android security today." --Chris Soghoian, principal technologist with the Speech, Privacy, and Technology Project at the American Civil Liberties Union

 ---

 <p xmlns:dct="http://purl.org/dc/terms/">